|Pfc. James Roger Burden

 It took the members of HQ Company six days to reach San Fernando.
 Once there, the POWs were put into a bull pen that had a fence around it.
 In one corner was a slit trench to be used as a toilet by the POWs.
 The surface of the trench moved since it was covered in maggots.
 The POWs had enough room to sit, but they could not lie down.

 How long the POWs remained in the bull pen is not known.
 The Japanese ordered the POWs to form columns of 100 men and took them to the train depot at San Fernando.
 James was put into a small wooden boxcar and taken to Capas.
 The cars could each hold forty men or eight horses, but the Japanese packed 100 men into each car and closed the doors.
 Those who died remained standing until the living climbed out of the cars at Capas.
-From Capas, James walked the last ten miles to Camp O' Donnell.
+As the living left the boxcars, the dead fell to the floors of the boxcars.

 Pfc.
 James R. Burden died of dysentery on June 8, 1942, at Camp O'Donnell at approximately 2:30 in the afternoon.
 He was buried in the camp cemetery.
 After the war, his remains were exhumed and identified.
 On October 22, 1949, Pfc.
 James R. Burden was reburied at Greenlawn Cemetery in Wapakoneta, Ohio, in Plot K 145.